Paralegal Schools in Louisiana

 Paralegal Degree Programs in Louisiana

 Northwestern State University of Louisiana offers a Bachelor of Arts in Criminal Justice with a Pre-law and Paralegal Studies concentration.
 The entire program can be completed online, which can provide additional flexibility for working students.
-This bachelor’s degree program includes criminal justice courses that cover various aspects of the law and criminal justice procedure, as well as courses in complimentary study areas such as sociology, psychology, and political science.
+This bachelor’s degree program includes criminal justice courses that cover various aspects of the law and criminal justice procedure, as well as courses in complementary study areas such as sociology, psychology, and political science.
 To earn the Pre-law and Paralegal Studies concentration students complete 15 semester hours in courses such as Legal Research; Litigation; Estates, Trusts, and Wills; Family Relation Law; and Corporate Law.
-Six (6) additional hours of law electives are also required.
+Six additional hours of law electives are also required.
 Graduates of the program are better prepared to pursue post-graduate study or transition directly into legal support positions.
 The Northwestern State University Department of Criminal Justice, History, and Social Sciences offers various competitive scholarships exclusively to students pursuing criminal justice degrees.
 Students desiring to pursue the Pre-law and Paralegal Studies courses only may do so without a degree program, receiving a certificate of completion upon the successful completion of the 24 hours of law course requirements.

-Herzing University offers a four-semester A.S.
-Legal Assisting/Paralegal degree program that prepares students to perform a variety of legal tasks including, but not limited to, preparing contracts, torts and court documents, conducting legal research, and preparing tax returns and planning estates.
+Herzing University offers a four-semester Associate of Science (AS) Legal Assisting/Paralegal degree program that prepares students to perform a variety of legal tasks including, but not limited to, preparing contracts, torts and court documents, conducting legal research, and preparing tax returns and planning estates.
 In addition to completing both general education and law-specific coursework requirements, students are required to demonstrate a keyboarding proficiency level of 40 net words per minute.
 This program is concise and affordable and may be a good option for individuals wishing to enter the paralegal field quickly.
 The American Bar Association has formally approved the Herzing University New Orleans Legal Assisting/Paralegal degree program.

 Louisiana State University

-The Paralegal Studies program at Louisiana State University emphasizes personal attention in small classes, real-world internship experience and professional skill proficiency.
+The Paralegal Studies program at Louisiana State University emphasizes personal attention in small classes, real-world internship experience, and professional skill proficiency.
 LSU’s wide resource base allows students to develop valuable research, technology and communication skill throughout their classroom experience.
 The certificate program may take anywhere from 12 – 30 months to complete depending upon each student’s schedule.
 Convenient night and weekend courses are also available for individuals wishing to pursue the program while working full-time.
 This is a great program for individuals who have already completed a college-level degree and are wishing to add paralegal specialization.
 The Paralegal Studies program at Louisiana State University is the only noncredit certificate program in Louisiana approved by the American Bar Association.

 Tulane University’s Paralegal Studies program is well-established including a wide range of course options from family law to immigration law and corporate and business law.
 The majority of courses are taught by practicing lawyers based in New Orleans, giving students a unique insight into the professional legal world.
 The program includes a mandatory capstone experience through a paralegal internship course, in which students are able to experience and engage the real-world responsibilities of paralegals and legal assistants.
 The internship requires a minimum of 100 hours and may be hosted at a variety of institutions in the area.
 The School of Continuing Studies at Tulane University offers bachelor’s and associate’s degrees in Paralegal Studies as well as a post-Baccalaureate certificate, all of which have been approved by the American Bar Association.